paulrpetit/DSPortfolio/README.md

 ## Experiment Design and Statistical Modeling
-1. **A Perfect Match: The Effect of Dating App Profile Attributes on Match Rate** \[[paper]()\] \[[deck]()\] tl;dr: If you care to improve your match rate with 22 to 32 year-old heterosexual Bay Area women on the popular dating app, Hinge, during the most prolific pandemic of the century, don't lie (or tell the truth) about having graduated from a prestigious university (UC Berkeley, in particular). _Do_ try to get a high-caliber job (especially as a data engineer at Google).
+1. **A Perfect Match: The Effect of Dating App Profile Attributes on Match Rate** \[[paper]()\] \[[deck]()\]
+\t tl;dr: If you care to improve your match rate with 22 to 32 year-old heterosexual Bay Area women on the popular dating app, Hinge, during the most prolific pandemic of the century, don't lie (or tell the truth) about having graduated from a prestigious university (UC Berkeley, in particular). _Do_ try to get a high-caliber job (especially as a data engineer at Google).
 Don't worry about being prosocial (ie. counseling foster you).
 (Read the paper to )

 2. **Reducing Crime in North Carolina** \[[paper]()\]
   * tl;dr: Demographic and regional factors have a significant impact on crime rates in North Carolina.
 Policies reducing the severity of punishment for crime and increasing the probability of arrest are likely to have the greatest impact on crime rate.
 Creative policies to stymie the destructive interference of density and poverty likely could have significant impact on reduction in crime.
 Responding effectively to crime requires far more nuanced approach than deployment of police in areas of high crime.